 We were given room no. 8, upstairs, the last one on the right.
 The staircase is narrow and creaks, as does the floor of the gloomy hallway.
 Slowly we approached the end of the hallway and when we were just a meter from our door – BANG! – the door flung open.
 With a cry we both jumped backwards.
 The room, of course, was empty.
 Maybe the door hadn’t been closed properly.
 And then a gust of wind through the open window… Who knows.
 Later, half jokingly, half still freaked out, we asked the owner if there was a ghost in the hotel.
 Of course not, she answered very resolutely.
 But ask anyone in Suva and they will tell you a different story.

+It’s a good question.
 Levuka on a Saturday (and probably any weekday) is slow.
 On a Sunday, however, it’s near dead.
 Not even the restaurants open during the day.
-Fortunately, there’s always one of the supermarkets open where you can buy tuna or cup noodles.
+Fortunately, there’s always one of the supermarkets open where you can buy a can of tuna (flakes) or cup noodles.

 The only tour operator in Levuka has closed its doors five years ago (looks like the Lonely Planet needs to update it’s Fiji chapter).
 According to a flyer at the Royal Hotel, someone offers snorkeling trips but they need 24h advance notice.

-We spent that Sunday sitting on the balcony of our room, planning the future while eating cup noodles and tuna and listening to the church choir sing.
+We spent that Sunday sitting on the balcony of our room, planning the future while eating cup noodles and canned tuna and listening to the church choir sing.
 All day long.
-Every few hours we went for a walk along the town’s main road.
+Every few hours we went for a walk in the suffocating heat along the town’s main road.
 The old buildings are beautiful and full of history but they’re not very well looked after and some have been badly damaged during the big cyclone in February 2016.